6 Ways to Prepare for a Great Vocal Performance

 When your voice isn’t cooperating, nothing else matters!

-1- Invest in a Good Night’s Sleep
+- Get a Good Night’s Sleep

 Make sure that you get a solid, undisturbed night’s sleep before you have a recording session or performance.
 Your body needs time to recharge.
 While you might think sleep is overrated, think again.